isomerpages/moe-peicaisec/_student-services/Direct School Admissions.md

 </tr>
 </tbody>
 </table>
+<p>The selection criteria and process for the talent areas will be updated
+from early-May.
+For more information on DSA-Sec, please refer to the MOE website at <a rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/dsa-sec</a>.</p>
 <h4><strong>APPLICATION PROCEDURE</strong></h4>
 <p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
 The application will be from 4 May 2023, 11am to 31 May 2023, 3pm.
 For